Wanhua District

-Overview

-As Wanhua District was Taipei's first district to undergo economic development, there are many old buildings and cultural sites.
-The large number of temples in this area is attributed to its prosperous past originating from the Qing era.
-The district can be divided into three sections: northern, central, and southern.
-The northern area, including Ximending, has become home to many shopping centers and is popular among the younger generation.
-Central Wanhua is known for its historical sites like Lungshan Temple, Qingshui Temple, Qingshan Temple and Bopiliao Historic Street; traditional shopping; and local snacks.
-Southern Wanhua is mainly a residential area with a wide city park, also known as the Youth Park.
+Wanhua was the first district in Taipei to undergo economic development; many of the buildings and cultural sites in the region are older than those in surrounding districts.
+A large number of temples in Wanhua are attributed with originating from the Qing era.

 Wanhua District is divided up into 36 villages (里) and 722 neighborhoods (鄰).
 In recent years, the population in the district has been in decline.
 It also has a higher concentration of mainlanders.
-Nevertheless, this district continues to be treasured by many as it is representative of some of Taipei's richest historical cultures.
-An example would be the annual temple rituals held at Qingshan Temple, also known as the Qing Shan King Sacrificial Ceremony.
-This is a grand religious fiesta and celebration that involves procession within Wanhua District for three consecutive nights.
+Nevertheless, this district continues to be treasured by many as it is representative of some of Taipei's richest historical cultures – for example, the annual temple rituals held at Qingshan Temple, also known as the Qing Shan King Sacrificial Ceremony.
+This is a grand religious fiesta and celebration that involves a procession within Wanhua District for three consecutive nights.